nmohammednawaz/Columbia.com-Clone-/README.md

 Description:-
 Fabrica is a clone of webiste called "Columbia.com" which is an apparel and footwear company.
 It designs, develops, markets, and distributes apparel, footwear, accessories and equipment for men, kids, women and youth.

-It is a collaborative project with a team of 5 and under the guidance of our IA Manager.
+It is a collaborative project with a team of 5 members, under the guidance of our IA Manager.

 IA Manager:-
 Adarsha Khatua